SpinnerX/3DEngine-Win32/README.md

 * Make sure you have git, and C++ installed first, and also MAKE SURE CMake is installed as well.
 * Set the PATH environmental variables to the cmake path where you installed it.

+## Installing and Compiling C++ and CMake (Windows Edition)
+* Follow this link's instruction, `https://medium.com/@ahmetekiz/how-to-compile-c-in-vscode-on-windows-11-11518b471c68`
+* This link is to install C++ and allow to install it's toolchain.
+(C++, Make, etc.)
+* Next install CMake, by going to this link, `https://cmake.org/download/`

 ## Windows Installation
 * Make sure to install CMake, and have C++ installed on your machine before building the project.
 * If C++ is not installed already then go to this link, `https://www.msys2.org/`